Mut4All: Fuzzing Compilers via LLM-Synthesized Mutators Learned from Bug Reports: Approach

-After collecting a set of validated mutators, \ourtool enters its core fuzzing loop to systematically test target compilers.
+After collecting a set of validated mutators, \ourtool enters its core fuzzing loop to test target compilers systematically.
 Algorithm~\ref{alg:loop} outlines this process in detail.

-Given an initial set of seed programs $S$, \ourtool first expands the seed corpus using rule-based transformations via the \textit{enhance} function, following the fixed-replacement strategy introduced by Clozemaster~\cite{gao2025clozemaster}, which replaces each identifier in the seed programs with a randomly chosen identifier of the same type.
-This step aims to diversify the seed space and uncover additional transformation opportunities.
+Given an initial set of seed programs $S$, \ourtool first expands the seed corpus using rule-based transformations via the \textit{enhance} function (introduced in detail in Section~\ref{sec:enhancement}).
+This step aims to diversify the seed space and uncover additional transformation opportunities, which will be elaborated on later.
 The enhanced seed corpus is denoted as $\mathcal{P}$.
-In each fuzzing iteration, \ourtool randomly selects $i$ mutators from the validated mutator set $M$ and applies them to each program in the current seed pool $\mathcal{P}$.
+During the fuzzing loop, in each iteration, \ourtool randomly selects $i$ mutators from the validated mutator set $M$ and applies them to each program in the current seed pool $\mathcal{P}$.
 The resulting mutated programs $p'$ are then compiled and executed on each target compiler $c$ in the compiler set $C$.
 If a compiler crashes or hangs, the corresponding input is immediately recorded as a bug-triggering example.
 For successfully compiled programs, the execution results $r$ of the generated binaries are collected. \ourtool compares these outputs across compilers or against expected values (when available).
-If any inconsistency is detected—such as divergent outputs, abnormal termination, or unexpected side effects—a behavioral bug is reported.
+If any inconsistency is detected—such as divergent outputs, abnormal termination, or unexpected side effects—a behavioral bug is recorded.
 The fuzzing loop continues until a predefined timeout $T$ is reached or until other stopping criteria (e.g., maximum number of iterations or detected bugs) are met.
+For all recorded programs, we manually inspected them for potential undefined behavior and cross-checked existing bug reports to determine whether they are duplicates before submitting new issues to the open-source compiler communities.